MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.31 Group Permissions

 Validation will be successful if the user can set restrictions and permissions within their groups.
+These permissions include the ability to do the following tasks, and will each be tested for.
+ 1. The user can give group announcements.
+ 2. The user can write in group chat.
+ 3. The user can schedule meetings.
+ 4. The user can accept members into the group.
+ 5. The user can make group links.
+ 6. The user can give group permissions to other users.

 #### 4.2.31.1 Group owners have access to all the groups resources

-This will be tested by creating a group and setting certain permissions.
-After those are set we will see if the group owner can still access all the resources in the group.
+This will be tested by creating a group, becoming the group owner, and inviting another tester to the group.
+The tester will verify that they can perform each of the group tasks as listed above.
+They will verify that the permissions can be given to the group member.
+The tester will verify that if there are no assignments that the group page says: "No group work!"

 #### 4.2.31.2 Group members can be aware of what is happening in their group

 Validation will be successful when permissions are set and group is aware of those permissions given or set.
+In addition, the group member verifies they can see the announcements from the group.
+If there are no assignments they will verify that the page says: "No group work!"

 ### 4.2.32 Non-SSO